ExplosionEngine/Explosion/README.md

 Explosion is a cross-platform game engine, based on modern graphics api (aka Vulkan, DirectX 12, Metal) and powered by advanced logical framework called ECS.

-Explosion is awesome, welcome to join the next generation game order.
+Welcome to join the next generation game order.

 # Build The Engine